 Remember that Interior Book Design includes having the right structure.
 Following are some typical sections you might include: the interior title page, the copyright page, an optional dedication page, an optional foreword, a table of contents (usually for non-fiction only), a glossary (as appropriate), a bibliography (as appropriate), possible acknowledgments, and any other sections you feel you need.
 Available resources can provide lots more details.
 Keep in mind that each of these specialized sections has its own set of design guidelines.

 Again, if it looks amateurish, your reader may not finish your book, and that usually doesn’t make for good sales.

-Most print book design guidelines are just as valid for eBook Design.
+Most print book design guidelines are just as valid for e-book design.
 However, there will be some obvious exceptions.
-Some rules may become unnecessary, while special rules for eBooks might be added.
-It would be useful and valuable to learn the specifics of your targeted eReader(s).
+Some rules may become unnecessary, while special rules for e-books might be added.
+It would be useful and valuable to learn the specifics of the e-reader(s) you’re targeting.
 Examples may include: no page numbering, no headers or footers, no footnotes, no page breaks (except for chapter breaks), management of tables and other graphics, availability of internal links (which make the Table of Contents more directly useful), and internal search capability.
 You may find many more.

 Copyright © 2017 by Affordable Editing ServicesShare This: